sagrawalx/sagrawalx.github.io/teaching/fa19-b2_ma475-temp/index.md

     * Office: Tutt Science 234.
 * [Course syllabus](syllabus).
 * Course materials: [Off on a Tangent](stable.pdf)
-    * I'm going to try to keep the PDF linked above stable, so that the numbering doesn't move around as we go through the course.
-But I'll probably be editing the notes as we go through the course: here are [the most recent version of the notes](/math/tangent/main.pdf).
+    * I'm going to be working on these notes as we go through the block, but I'll try to keep the PDF linked above quasi-stable (I won't change anything on or before the reading assignment for 3 days after today).
+If you want, you can also look at the most updated version of the notes [here](/math/tangent/main.pdf).
     * See [here](resources) for a longer list of potentially useful resources.
+    * See [here](gradschool) if you're going to graduate school.
 * Reading assignment submission form.
 * Self reflection form.